UPDATE: June 2023 Old Coleman Mach Model 6535-671 to be Replaced with 46515-611

 Just started working on this issue as of March ’19.
 I’ve read that it takes a shop 3 to 6 hours to do typical servicing and the parts can run up to $600.
 And that’s just for general maintenance.
 If you need a compressor…ouch, over $2,000.
 Some owners just opt to buy a new unit for ~$2600 + $450 labor.
 I wanted to try to fix it myself because I like doing that sort of thing and when it was working, it’s quiet and really makes the RV comfortable in both cold or hot weather.
 When working outside, if it was running I’d often carefully listen to it because I was aware from my reading that they have a host of problems with bushings squealing and squirrel cage hubs breaking and I wanted to be ahead of the curve if it started making the noises I’d read about.
 Then came the day when I thought I heard a slight rattling from the pump.
 That progressively got louder over several months and then I started to hear a squealing.
 And that quickly became loud.
 Loud enough that there were sensitive neighbors that complained.
 I found I could lessen the noise if I switched shore power from 50 amp to 30 amp.
 Probably because only one compressor would run.
 So that gave me a couple weeks where I could use the A/C and not get complaints about the noise.
 I was camping in the SW at the time and it was early spring (late March) and getting hot in Yuma where I was staying so I headed back up to my membership park, Preferred RV in Pahrump to take advantage of cooler weather there while I worked on getting things back to normal operation in the pump.

-I quickly discovered that there’s no way on earth to reach the screws that hold on the 90 degree vent coupling that exits down low on the left side of the heat pump until I removed the RV’s lower rear fiberglass/plastic fender.
+I quickly discovered that there’s no way on earth to reach the screws that hold on the 90 degree vent coupling that exits down low on the left side of the heat pump as recommended by Duner until I removed the RV’s lower rear fiberglass/plastic fender.
 That section of fiberglass wraps around the entire back of the RV.
 When the RV is manufactured, the fender is held on with a few screws on either side, and then they slap a big puddle of epoxy to the back of the fender that match up where the brackets attached to the frame are.
 Then they push the fiberglass fender up onto the brackets and the epoxy squeezes out of the brackets screw holes.
 After the epoxy dries, that is suppose to keep much of the fender attached.
 But after a few years, road vibration has caused most of the ‘epoxy screws’ to have broken off so the brackets come loose and the fender, like in my case, came loose except for the screws on the edges, and the two screws I’d added to hold it two years ago.
 That wobbling doesn’t do the fender any good so I’d added a couple screws back in ’17.
 During this job I added a couple more so it’s nice and firm now.
 See this page for links to that work…Body Work

 I only had to remove several screws on either side, the two screws I’d added, and it comes right off.
 I’m not all that disappointed with all those epoxied on brackets letting loose because that protects that valuable piece of wrap around fender.
 It would cost a fortune for an entire new one if the brackets held during an accident and the fiberglass were all ripped up.
 Accidents can easily knock it off with little damage simply because the epoxy has let go as it ages.
 This happens to pieces up on the front of the RV too.
 My friend had the rear fender get pulled off as we crossed from Mexico into the US one time.
 It caught a low sign and the entire thing pulled off the back of her RV with little damage to the fender.
 She carried it home to Vermont in her toad.
 Just think what it would have cost her if no one had let her know it had ripped off.